 A digital certificate for devices

-matter takes a similar approach: Every device sold has a unique certificate, the Device Attestation Certificate (DAC).
+According to all that is known so far, Matter will act in a very similar way: Every device sold has a unique certificate, the Device Attestation Certificate (DAC).
 It protects against counterfeiting and guarantees that the hardware really does come from the manufacturer on the packaging.
 Authenticity can be confirmed via a manufacturer’s certificate (Product Attestation Intermediate, or PAI), which in turn is signed by an official certification body, the Product Attestation Authority (PAA).

 Key exchange during setup

 After the connection has been successfully established, the controller first checks the device certificate (DAC).
-If it is valid, the commissioner establishes contact with the Smart home network.
-The new addition also joins an existing threaded network or WLAN in the process, if necessary.
+If it is valid, the commissioner establishes contact with the smart home network.
+The new addition also joins an existing Thread network or WLAN in the process, if necessary.
 At the same time, a new digital ID is generated and stored on the device: the Operational Certificate (OpCert).
-In a sense, the matter controller assumes the role of a trusted authority and issues the certificate.
+In a sense, the Matter controller assumes the role of a trusted authority and issues the certificate.
 The OpCert can be verified by an additional root certificate, which also lands on the freshly installed product.
-It identifies the new addition as a member of the matter network.
+It identifies the new addition as a member of the Matter network.
 Devices with the same root certificate trust each other.

 From now on, all communication is encrypted.
 The digital key for the OpCert certificate is also stored on the device – along with a list of permitted functions.
 This Access Control List (ACL) regulates which other participants are allowed to connect to the device – and what they are permitted to do.
 For example, a light switch may be able to switch lamps on and off.
 But it cannot perform administrative tasks such as resetting lamps or putting them into commissioning mode.